-As of June 30, 2014, our directors, executive officers, and their affiliated entities beneficially owned more than 74% of our outstanding common stock.
+As of March 31, 2016, our directors, executive officers, and their affiliated entities beneficially owned approximately 45.4% of our outstanding common stock.
 In particular, GS Capital Partners VI Parallel, L.P., GS Capital Partners VI Offshore Fund, L.P., GS Capital Partners VI Fund, L.P., and GS Capital Partners VI GmbH & CO.
-KG, which are affiliates of Goldman, Sachs & Co. and which we refer to as the Goldman Funds, collectively beneficially owned approximately 44.74%.
+KG, which are affiliates of Goldman, Sachs & Co. and which we refer to as the Goldman Funds, collectively beneficially owned approximately 21.4%.
 These stockholders, if they act together, could exert substantial influence over matters requiring approval by our stockholders, including the amendment of our certificate of incorporation and bylaws, and the approval of mergers or other business combination transactions.
-For example, our bylaws provide that so long as The Goldman Sachs Group, Inc. and its affiliates own, collectively, at least 35% of our common stock, we may not amend, without the written consent of The Goldman Sachs Group, provisions in our restated certificate of incorporation or our bylaws related to the ability of our stockholders to act by written consent, the procedures by which our stockholders may call a special meeting of stockholders, and the classification of our board of directors into three classes.

-Additionally, the Goldman Funds, Oak Investment Partners XII, L.P., Mason R. Holland, Jr., our Executive Chairman and a director, and Shawn A. Jenkins, our President and Chief Executive Officer and a director, entered into a voting agreement for the election of directors.
-As of June 30, 2014, these stockholders will collectively beneficially own more than 73% of our common stock.
+Additionally, the Goldman Funds, Oak Investment Partners XII, L.P., Mason R. Holland, Jr., our Executive Chairman and a director, and Shawn A. Jenkins, our Chief Executive Officer and a director, entered into a voting agreement for the election of directors.
+As of March 31, 2016, these stockholders collectively beneficially owned approximately 44.8% of our common stock.
 Pursuant to the voting agreement, the parties agree to vote all of their shares to elect two directors nominated by the Goldman Funds, one director nominated by Oak Investment Partners, and each of Messrs.
 Holland and Jenkins to our board of directors.
 As a result, these stockholders will have significant influence on the outcome of director elections.
 This concentration of ownership might discourage, delay, or prevent a change in control of our company, which could deprive our stockholders of an opportunity to receive a premium for their stock as part of a sale of our company and might reduce our stock price.
 These actions may be taken even if they are opposed by other stockholders.

-We are a "controlled company" within the meaning of the NASDAQ Stock Market listing rules, and take advantage of exemptions from certain corporate aovernance requirements.
+We are no longer a "controlled company" within the meaning of the NASDAQ Stock Market listing rules, and may not be able to take advantage of exemptions from certain corporate governance requirements.

-As of June 30, 2014, more than 73% of the voting power of our outstanding common stock was beneficially owned by a group of our significant stockholders consisting of Oak Investment Partners XII, L.P., the Goldman Funds, and Messrs.
+Under the NASDAQ Stock Market listing rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and is exempt from certain corporate governance requirements, including, among others, that its nominating and corporate governance committee consists entirely of independent directors.
+While we previously relied on the "controlled company" exemption, as a result of our registered secondary public offering in August 2015, less than 50% of the voting power of our outstanding common stock is beneficially owned by a group of our significant stockholders consisting of Oak Investment Partners XII, L.P., the Goldman Funds, and Messrs.
 Holland and Jenkins.
-Under the NASDAQ Stock Market listing rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and is exempt from the corporate governance requirements that a majority of our directors be independent, as defined in the NASDAQ Stock Market listing rules, and that our compensation and nominating and corporate governance committees consist entirely of independent directors.
-Following this offering, we will rely on the "controlled company" exemption under the NASDAQ Stock Market listing rules.
-As a result, a majority of the members of our board of directors will not be independent directors and our nominating and corporate governance and compensation committees will not consist entirely of independent directors.
-Accordingly, while we remain a controlled company and during any transition period following a time when we are no longer a controlled company, you will not have the same protections afforded to stockholders of companies that are subject to all of the NASDAQ Stock Market's corporate governance requirements.
+Currently, our nominating and corporate governance committee does not consist entirely of independent directors.
+Under the NASDAQ Stock Market listing rules, a company has one year from the time it is no longer a "controlled company" to transition its nominating and corporate governance committee to be fully independent.
+Accordingly, during this transition period, you will not have the same protections afforded to stockholders of companies that are subject to all of the NASDAQ Stock Market's corporate governance requirements.